bottlepay/lightning-benchmark/README.md

 A test application spins up 100 workers that continously request an invoice from one instance and pay it from the other one.

-Output is the number of transaction that are settled per second (TPS).
+Output is the number of transaction that are settled per second (TPS) and the average payment latency.

 ## How to run